linozen/exocortex/content/refs/python-for-everybody.md

     print(cheese)
 ```

-This, however, only works for reading and not for writing or updating
+This, however, only works for reading and not for writing or updating the
-the elements of the list; for that, you need the indices.
-For example
+elements of the list; for that, you need the indices.
+For example you can
-you can combine the `range` (returns a list of indices from 0 to n - 1)
+combine the `range` (returns a list of indices from 0 to n - 1) and `len` (n,
-and `len` (n, i.e. number of items in list) functions:
+i.e. number of items in list) functions:

 ```python
 for i in range(len(numbers)):
     numbers[i] = numbers[i] * 2
 ```

-Although a list can contain another list, the nested list will still
+Although a list can contain another list, the nested list will still count as a
-count as a single element.
+single element.

-#### List Operations {#list-operations}
+#### List Operations

 You can concatenate lists using the `+` operator: